mross21/accelerometer_clustering/README.md

-# BiAffect accelerometer clustering

-Cluster accelerometer XYZ readings to find the common phone orientations on a weekly basis unique to each subject.
-Pipeline to get cluster labels for each accelerometer reading located within "cluster_analysis" file.
+# Clustering Method for Accelerometer Data

+A novel algorithm to cluster spherical accelerometer XYZ readings obtained from smartphones for use to identify the predominant phone orientations used during the time of accelerometer recording.
+Method described in detail in the below publication:

+Ross, M. K., Tulabandhula, T., Bennett, C. C., Baek, E., Kim, D., Hussain, F., et al. A Novel Approach to Clustering Accelerometer Data for Application in Passive Predictions of Changes in Depression Severity.
+Sensors 23, 1585 (2023).